skymantle-tech/skymantle-mock-data-forge/README.md

         - conext - The current item being built
         - return - the new value.

 In the case of nested dictionaries, key paths are supported which are "." seperated, key paths will also traverse sub lists.
-Current it's not possible to specify an index, all items in the list will be updated.
+Currently it's not possible to specify an index, all items in the list will be updated.

 If the same overide is needed for multiple keys then a list of key paths can be used.
 Currently overrides only work with json structured data.

-The default behaviour for overrides is to ignore key path errors, however to alter this behaviour by setting the `DATA_FORGE_SUPPRESS_KEY_PATH_ERRORS` environment variable.
+The default behaviour for overrides is to ignore key path errors, however this behaviour can be altered by setting the `DATA_FORGE_SUPPRESS_KEY_PATH_ERRORS` environment variable.
 Supported values are `0`, `false`, `no` and `off`.

 ### Example